jaredpalmer/react-simple-infinite-scroll/README.md

 ## Usage

 This component uses a "sentinel" `div` (with a React ref) that calls `getBoundingClientRect()` to measure its position and fire off a callback when it becomes visible again.
-Note: this package eventually becomes inefficient on very very large lists because it keeps adding nodes to the DOM.
-However, this package is extremely valuable for situations when a windowing technique is not possible.
+Note: this package eventually becomes somewhat inefficient on very very very large lists because it keeps adding nodes to the DOM.
+However, this package is extremely valuable for situations when a windowing technique is not possible and when a user is going to realistically scroll a few hundred rows (and _not_ thousands of rows).

+### Why not use windowing (`react-virtualized`)?

+If you can, you probably should.
+However, windowing only works when you know the total number of items in the result set ahead of time.
+This isn't always possible.
 For example, let's say you have a MongoDB database where you cannot efficiently return the total number of documents in a given query.
-All you know is if there is another page or not.
-This would prevent you from using `react-virtualized` because you don't know the total number of rows of your query so it cannot execute its windowing calculations.
+All your API returns is a cursor (so you can know is if there is another page or not).
+While this would prevent you from using windowing/`react-virtualized`, `react-simple-infinite-scroll` will work just fine.

 ### The Gist